 Complex attributes

 Complex attributes are aggregations of other attributes that are either simple or complex.
 The aggregation is defined by means of attribute bindings.
-Bindings of complex attributes may be represented in UML by a composition (Figure 5.2 below, left, BuoyLateral/topmark and topmark/shapeInformation compositions) or a local attribute (Figure 4-6, right, BuoyCardinal attributes topmark and featureName).
-S-131 uses the convention on the right.
+Bindings of complex attributes are represented in the S-131 UML diagrams by a local attribute (Figure 5.1, HarbourAreaAdministrative /generalHarbourInformation attribute, generalHarbourInformation/weatherResource attribute as well as other complex attributes whose internal details are not shown in this figure).